UQComputingSociety/constitution/constitution.md

 * the receiving of the statement of income and expenditure, assets and liabilities for the last financial year prepared by the Treasurer;
 * the receiving of reports from the President and Secretary;
 * the receiving of the auditor's report on the financial affairs of the Society for the last financial year;
-* the presenting of the audited statement to the meeting for adoption;
+* the presenting of the audited statement to the meeting for adoption; and
-* the election of members of the Management Committee; and
+* the election of members of the Management Committee.
-* the confirmation of the minutes of the preceding Annual General Meeting.

 ### 17 Special General Meeting
 17.1 The Secretary shall convene a Special General Meeting by sending out notice of the meeting within fourteen (14) days of: